woutervb/central_property/README.md

 The remote servers will obtain acces by using a rest interface.
 Modifications can be made either via a web interface or via a rest interface.

-The rest interface will support multiple output formats e.g. Yaml, JSON, XML(?)
+The rest interface will support multiple output formats e.g. Yaml, JSON

 # Framework
 The whole service will be developed using the [Django] framework.
 This will give the most flexibility as it will handle a lot of webapp related setup.
 (And Python is a lot of fun ;) )